privacy-scaling-explorations/pse.dev/content/articles/pse-july-2025-newsletter.md

 ### [zkID Standards](https://pse.dev/projects/zk-id)

-On the engagement and inforamtion side, we updated the [zkID website](https://www.notion.so/July-Newsletter-22ad57e8dd7e80f2a113ef0b51d0e63e?pvs=21) and created new design assets ([Brand Kit](https://www.notion.so/Brand-Kit-1fcd57e8dd7e80ce962ecd0533966e35?pvs=21)).
-We documented key challenges ([zkID open problems](https://www.notion.so/zkID-open-problems-1f3d57e8dd7e80668e81e4588cb0964c?pvs=21)) and set up [the new public GitHub repo](https://github.com/privacy-scaling-explorations/zkID).
-On standards, we published the PCS IETF draft ([link](https://datatracker.ietf.org/doc/draft-zkproof-polycommit/)), gathered feedback on the PIOP draft ([here](https://hackmd.io/@janabel/SyAv8S9lgx)), and collaborated with the W3C Data Integrity WG.
-Research progressed on zkPDF and the zkID wallet unit proof-of-concept, while Anon Aadhaar efforts stabilized mobile stacks and developed prover circuits.
+On the ZKP standards front, we recently published the [[PCS IETF draft](https://datatracker.ietf.org/doc/draft-zkproof-polycommit/)](https://datatracker.ietf.org/doc/draft-zkproof-polycommit/) and began collecting feedback on the [[PIOP draft](https://hackmd.io/@janabel/SyAv8S9lgx)](https://hackmd.io/@janabel/SyAv8S9lgx).
+We’re also continuing our collaboration with the W3C Data Integrity Working Group.

+In June, we shipped [[zkPDF](https://pse.dev/blog/zkpdf-unlocking-verifiable-data)](https://pse.dev/blog/zkpdf-unlocking-verifiable-data), enabling verifiable and selective disclosure on PDFs.
+We're also nearing completion of the second iteration of the zkID ZKP Wallet Unit, now using Spartan and Hyrax backends.

-For outreach, we presented at GDC25, dappcon, ZuBerlin, and zkSummit ([video](https://www.youtube.com/watch?v=LyvqyeSAvL0)), published blog posts on zkPDF and client-side proving, and engaged with organizations like MODA, PWC, EUDI, IETF, Google, and blockchain DID groups.
-Upcoming plans include finalizing the zkID action plan, completing the research paper, delivering the second PoC iteration, starting research on post-quantum schemes, and collaborating with dyne.org on a community Longfellow version.
+On the education and outreach side, we presented at GDC25, Dappcon, ZuBerlin, and zkSummit ([[watch the talk](https://www.youtube.com/watch?v=LyvqyeSAvL0)](https://www.youtube.com/watch?v=LyvqyeSAvL0)).
+We also published blog posts covering zkPDF and client-side zkID benchmark results.

+Looking ahead, we’re focused on finalizing the ZKP Wallet Unit research paper, delivering the second iteration, and exploring post-quantum (PQ) schemes.

 ### [Semaphore](https://pse.dev/en/projects/semaphore)